skramm/sudoku_cpp/README.md

 I found out that solving a Sudoku puzzle is tougher than what I thought.
 Several techniques can be used, some very advanced (and difficult to use with only pen and paper!).
 For these, the best resource is [Andrew C. Stuart's' website](http://www.sudokuwiki.org/sudoku.htm), from whom I took a lot of inspiration.
-Unfortunately, although it gives a very good explanation of the "algorithm", it doesn't actually describe that algorithm.
+Unfortunately, although it gives a very good explanation of the algorithm, it doesn't actually describe it.
 So just consider this as some challenge to analyse and implement (some of) the techniques described on Andrew's site.

 ## 4 - History